TLSingh1/dotfiles/modules/wm/quickshell/README.md

 # Edit shell (opens this directory)
 caelestia-edit

+# Shell alias (after new terminal session)
+caelestia                          # Alias for caelestia-quickshell
 ```

 ## Development Workflow

 1. Edit any QML files directly in this directory
-2. Run `caelestia shell reload-config` to see changes
+2. Run `caelestia-quickshell shell reload-config` to see changes
 3. Rebuild system only when changing Nix configs
 4. All changes are tracked in git